dgerabagi/data-curation-environment/flattened_repo.md

 21. Each time we create a new documentation artifact, lets also create the key/value pairs needed for me to add it into our Master Artifact List. they can simply be added into the new artifact itself and ill make the new entry in A0. this will solve for me manually generating a description and tag for each new documentation artifact. also, dont place \`/\` in the title/name of a documentation artifact.
 VSCode treats it as a folder separator.
 21.1. when creating a new documentation artifact, also just update the master artifacts list itself.
 </M3.
 Interaction Schema>`;

-    private projectScopeTemplate = `<M4. current project scope>
-The plan is to create a Data Curation Environment.
-We will do this by creating a VS Code extension.
-The three main components will be:

-Phase 1.
-Context chooser - Choose files/folders (checkmark option in the file explorer) that will be packaged as artifacts into a \`flattened_repo.md\` file.
-Phase 2. parallel 'co-pilot' panel.
-Basically, we need our own AI Studio interface that is parallelizable. so thats what is wrong with the curernt co-pilot panel, that you are 'locked in' to a single conversation flow. my process involves sending the same prompt to up to 8 different conversation windows and then scrutinizing the responses in winmerge.
-Phase 3.
-Diff Tool - Basically, winmerge but intergrated into a window within VS Code.
-My workflow is often comparing two identical responses, or comparing a new artifact with the current version.
-Currently, I'm first copying and pasting responses into separate notepad files, and then for which ever i need to compare given my task, i then manually move that one into winmerge to compare against another that i manually move. instead, the ability to just select between two to compare would be a massive decrease in the manual workload.
-</M4. current project scope>`;

     private getPreviousCycleSummary(cycle: PcppCycle | undefined): string {
         if (!cycle) return '';